Hikiwari Natto & Kotsubu Natto: Types of Natto Beans

 According to the website of the leading natto producer Takano Foods (タカノフーズ), natto is classified into six types based on the size, as listed in the table.

-Meanwhile, the crushed, fermented soybean called Hikiwari Natto accounts for about 7 to 8 % of the entire market share.
+Meanwhile, the crushed, fermented soybean called Hikiwari Natto accounts for about 7 to 8 percent of the market share.

 Hikiwari Natto vs. Kotsubu Natto (Tsubu Natto)